henrietta-k/adapt-learning-wiki/multilanguage.md

 ```
 Command options:
 `--targetLang="de"`
-Language of the new Course
+Specify the language of the translated files.

-`--files"file1.csv,file2.csv"`
-Language Files seperated by a comma
+`--files="files="articles_export_xx.csv,blocks_export_xx.csv,components_export_xx.csv,contentObjects_export_xx.csv,course_export_xx.csv""`
+Language files separated by a comma.
+Replace *xx* in the model with the language code of the translation.

 `--csvDelimiter="|"`
 Specify the delimiter used to separate fields in the CSV tables.
 Use a character that is unlikely to appear in the content being exported.

+`--masterLang="en"`
+Defaults to "en".
+Specify the existing course language folder to be exported.

 give hint when grunt task is not used
 Example how to use the Authoring Tool and the Framework to create a ML course